discordeno/discordeno/docs/content/stepbystep/createcommand.md

 ## NSFW Option

 NSFW stands for **Not Safe For Work**.
 One of Discord's rules is that you enforce that NSFW content is sent only in NSFW channels.
 Discordeno has this built in.
-You simple tell Discordeno, that you want a command to be considered `nsfw` or not.
+You simply tell Discordeno, that you want a command to be considered `nsfw` or not.

 If this option is enabled, this command will only be able to be used in a `nsfw` channel on a server.
 Discord does not consider Direct Messages as nsfw safe!